Yaolinux/base/README.md

 mv -v install-grat-os /usr/bin/install-grat-os
 ```

-## If you've already make the installation process, you have to remove the LFS user from the nutyx base by
+## If you've already make the installation process, you have to remove the LFS user from the Grat-OS base by
 ```
 userdel lfs
 rm -r /home/lfs